-In order to become employed as a peace officer in Ohio, an individual must successfully complete state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training Academy [OPOTA].
+In order to become employed as a peace officer in Ohio, an individual must successfully complete state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training academy [OPOTA].
 Eligibility to sit for the state certification exam also includes successful completion of a physical fitness assessment - Ohio Peace Officer Physical Assessment Standards.

 The Law Enforcement Associate of Technical Studies degree includes courses that are required to become employed as a peace officer in Ohio.
-An individual must successfully complete the state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training Academy (OPOTA).
+An individual must successfully complete the state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training academy (OPOTA).

 Applicants should be between the ages of 21 - 35 to become employed by police agencies under civil service.
-Some police departments and sheriff offices not under civil service may ire past the age of 35.
+Some police departments and sheriff offices not under civil service may hire past the age of 35.